nkrusch/recontext/notes/readme.md

 1. [How does DIG work?](dig.md)

-2. What is the impact on the inference if we...
+2. For different techniques, what is the impact on the inference if we...
-    * Increase the degree, i.e., number of variables [A: exponential]
+    * Increase the degree, i.e., number of variables
-    * Adding more/giving fewer traces, i.e., change the number of rows [A: should be adaptable]
+    * Adding more/giving fewer traces, i.e., change the number of rows
-    * Restrict the domain of values (Z, nat, binary) [A: convergence: bin < nat < Z ?]
+    * Restrict the domain of values (Z, nat, binary)

 3. [What are some other ways to infer invariants from numerical data](related.md)
     * This is a lit review question (may have nothing to do with FM or PL)